 Currently, it may still be possible to fly if you do not have a valid form of identification, as long as you provide other documents that can help prove your identity, which the TSA will use along with checking in existing databases to prove your identity.

-Will Minors Need a REAL ID to Fly Domestically?
+Minors Won’t Need a REAL ID to Fly Domestically

 Minors will not need a REAL ID to fly domestically.